FTRI Covered Call Strategy

 What is a covered call on FTRI?

 A covered call on FTRI is the covered call strategy applied to FTRI (etf).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With FTRI etf trading near $15.87, the strikes shown on this page are snapped to the nearest listed FTRI chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With FTRI etf at $17.46 on the August 14, 2026 close, the strikes shown on this page are snapped to the nearest listed FTRI chain strike and the premiums come straight from that session's bid/ask midpoint.

 How are FTRI covered call max profit and max loss calculated?